 Fallout: New Vegas

-Fallout 3 was easily one of the best game I played.
-New Vegas didn’t reinvent the wheel, it took the same mechanics, and made this version even greater.
+Fallout 3 was easily one of the best games I played.
+New Vegas didn’t reinvent the wheel; it took the same mechanics and made this version even greater.
 It kinda felt like an expansion, given how vast this new piece of art was.

-However, probably the most important part of Fallout which kept it going for so long were its grey morality choices – where no choice was technically wrong, but they’re definitely not right either.
+However, probably the most important part of Fallout which kept it going for so long was its grey morality choices – where no choice was technically wrong, but they’re definitely not right either.

-This game will keep you entertained for hours on end with a high replay factor.
+With a high replay factor, this game will keep you entertained for hours on end.
 If you’re a Fallout fan who enjoys Wiki-ing every choice presented to you for a good 1 hour first before committing to one option, this is something you definitely want re-mastered.

 This was THE PS4 Marvel’s Spiderman before PS4 Marvel’s Spiderman.
 You play